swiftlang/swift-evolution/proposals/Results-Improvements.md

 }
 ```

-This sample API always returns a callback with a `Result` type, even the function `update(user:result:)`.
+This sample API always a `Result` type.
+Technical for network APIs, a callback would be better, but for simplify this is ignored.
 1. To create a success case of a `Result<Void, Error>`, the call `Result<Void, Error>.success(())` is necessary.

 Sometimes an API call results into a failure, but the typed error should be discarded and replaced to an empty valid value, eg. a default value or `nil`.